KBobPeck/Year-2-Teacher-Files/Unit 4/01-fb-lite/__whatIDid.md

 - the layout will be a 3 column grid. a navbar, the content, and a search bar
 - just create a sideMenu and a search component in your files and then put some placehodler text. then go back to the layout component and add them

+if the placeholder text isnt showing up it is because you need to pass pageProps.user into the layout in \_app.js since you should already have the get initial props on your \_app and you are returning pageprops with the user in it then it should be simple to get the user in your layout =) This is how next.js handle global context

+- once you can see the 3 colums of text, build out the sidemenu and the searchcomponents
+- search component requires a new controller and route called search that will find an array of all the users with that name
+- hopefully at this point you have a working left side and right side of your site with a middle that holds the homepage.

+## home page

+- first we name the post model